 The main reconstruction of the stronghold into a stone castle probably began after the great fire of Sandomierz in the years 1349—1352, on the initiative of king Casimir the Great.
 Originally it was a separate defensive post, but after the erection of the city walls in the second half of the 14th century, the castle and the town formed a joint fortification system, although the direct connection between the town walls and the castle could have taken place a little later.

-The castle was rebuilt around 1520 on the initiative of king Zygmunt I the Old.
+The castle once again was rebuilt around 1520 on the initiative of king Zygmunt I the Old.
 Under the direction of Benedict of Sandomierz, another ranges were than started.
-Further work continued in the years 1564-1565 during the reign of king Sigismund Augustus and in the years 1586-1597 on the initiative of king Stefan Batory.
+Further renaissance works continued in the years 1564-1565 during the reign of king Sigismund Augustus and in the years 1586-1597 on the initiative of king Stefan Batory.
 In 1655 the castle was captured by the Swedes, who withdrew a year later and blow up the building.
 The survived west range was rebuilt at the end of the 17th century.
 It served as the seat of the starost, the court, the archives and the treasury.
 In 1825, the Austrians rebuilt it to the prison and the seat of the criminal court.
 Liquidation of the prison took place only in 1959.